codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/monitoring-pipelines.md

 ### Build details

 For each individual build you can see several details such as the git hash, the person that made the commit, the pipeline that was triggered as well as how much time it took.
-On the right side you can see the docker images that belong to this pipeline, the `codefresh.yml` file that was executed behind the scenes as well as the logs (explained later on).
+For each event type you will also see additional context related information.

 {% include
 image.html